A support theorem for Hilbert schemes of planar curves: Proof by reduction to nodal curves

 \section{Proof by reduction to nodal curves}

 \begin{lemma} If Theorem \ref{thm:support} holds for all versal families of curves, then it holds for all families. \end{lemma} \begin{proof} By Corollary \ref{cor:subfamilies}, the hypothesis implies that Theorem \ref{thm:support} holds for any subfamily of a versal family.
-Now let $\pi: \cC \to B$ be a family such that the theorem fails; let $\fF$ be the summand of $\pi^{[d]}_* \CC$ whose support is not all of $B$, and let $b \in B$ be a point such that $\fF_b \ne 0$.
-Let $\phi: B \to \VV(\cC_b)$ be a map to the miniversal deformation, and let $B' \subset B$ be a smooth closed subvariety such that $\mathrm{d} \phi_b |_{B'}$ is injective.
+Now let $ \pi: \cC \to B$ be a family such that the theorem fails; let $\fF$ be the summand of $\mathrm{R} \pi^{[d]}_* \CC$ whose support is not all of $B$, and let $b \in B$ be a point such that $\fF_b \ne 0$.
+Let $\phi: B \to \VV(\cC_b)$ be a map to the miniversal deformation, and let $B' \subset B$ be a smooth closed subvariety through $b$ such that $\mathrm{d} \phi_b |_{B'}$ is an isomorphism onto the image of $\mathrm{d} \phi_b (T_b B)$.
 By item (1) of Theorem \ref{thm:smoothness}, $\cC^{[d]}|_{B'}$ is still smooth.
-According to Corollary \ref{cor:subfamilies}, choosing $B'\not\supset \mathrm{Supp}\,\fF$ ensures that the restricted family still provides a counterexample in any neighborhood of $b$.
+According to Corollary \ref{cor:subfamilies}, choosing $B'\not\subset \mathrm{Supp}\,\fF$ ensures that the restricted family still provides a counterexample in any neighborhood of $b$.
 Shrinking still further, the map $B' \to \VV(\cC_b)$ may be taken to be the embedding of a smooth subvariety, giving a contradiction. \end{proof}

 We now prove Theorem \ref{thm:support} for the versal family.
 The argument is an induction on the cogenus, which depends crucially on the properties of the versal family identified in Theorems \ref{thm:versal} and \ref{thm:smoothness}.
 For clarity, we separate topological generalities from the specific properties of the versal family.